tlan16/lib-racv-http-client/packages/lib/README.md

 const prices = await fetchFuelPrices();
 ```

-Shape of the returned object may vary depends on RACV's implementation.
+Shape of the returned object may vary from time to time, depending on the data returned by the RACV's fuel price page.

+Best effort definition is here: [dataSources/schema.ts](dataSources/schema.ts)

 The library fetches and decrypted the fuel price data.